 If The Woodlands elects to incorporate under current law, the MUDs would be dissolved and the responsibilities for water, wastewater, and drainage services would transition to the new city, as well as all assets and liabilities currently held by each MUD.
 The city would also be responsible for assuming the responsibility for law enforcement, road maintenance, animal control, traffic control, health and safety services (such as health inspection), planning and development services, building inspection and code enforcement.
 The Woodlands city would also have to establish other administrative agencies, such as a city secretary's office, municipal courts, a police department, a public health agency, a public works department, and a city planning agency.
-Many of these services are currently provided by the counties; although the counties' responsibilities to The Woodlands would drastically decrease, the current county property tax rate would not be required to decrease under current law, and property owners in The Woodlands would continue to pay county property taxes at the rate set forth by commissioners.
+Many of these services are currently provided by the counties; although the counties' responsibilities to The Woodlands would drastically decrease upon incorporation, the current county property tax rate would not be required to decrease under current law, and property owners in The Woodlands would continue to pay county property taxes at the rate set forth by commissioners.

 This expansion of city services would require the acquisition of additional staffing and resources, including vehicles, equipment, and facilities.
-The fiscal impacts associated with incorporation were delineated in an analysis conducted by Economic & Planning Systems, Inc. and were estimated to increase in the current Township property tax rate by 70.4 percent.
+The fiscal impacts associated with incorporation were delineated in an analysis conducted by Economic & Planning Systems, Inc. in 2011; at that time, the financial impact was estimated to increase the Township property tax rate by 70.4 percent.

-Incorporation of The Woodlands would permanently remove the threat of unilateral annexation and would extend new powers to The Woodlands government, particularly the ability to enact ordinances to the extent they are not inconsistent with state or federal law.
-Ordinance making authority was previously identified by some residents as a potential deficiency of the current Township government.
-Incorporation would also provide more local/direct control of services previously provided by other entities.
+In addition to providing more local/direct control of services, incorporation of The Woodlands would permanently remove the threat of unilateral annexation and would extend new powers to The Woodlands government, particularly the ability to enact ordinances to the extent they are not inconsistent with state or federal law.